 These pages contain information that relate to the history of the MGTF.
 A brief overview of the history of the MGTF is cited along with production information, a list of reported production exceptions, and a section on accessories or dealer add ons.

 This page contains a very brief history of the MGTF.
 More in-depth information can be obtained from many books on the subject including those found in our book review pages.

 These pages contain production numbers, dates, and the time-line for various changes to the MGTF during it's production run.

-MGTF's were one of the first cars manufactured by BMC after the change over when incorporated with Nuffield.
-At that point records on individual cars were kept and the production information is more complete as it was on earlier cars such as the MGTD.
+The documentation kept during production was better than the earlier cars, but was still incomplete and limited.
+In addition most of that docuementation was destroyed when MG ceased production or even before, as it was assumed not to be of value.
 The information quoted in the production section is the best there is available but cannot be considered absolute.
 There may have been exceptions to this data.
-In this section we offer to you reported deviations to what is generally accepted as a production fact.
-These elements are generally unsubstantiated by any known factory data although some attempt has been made to insure that they are true by ourselves or the reporting party.
+In this section I offer you reported deviations to what is generally accepted as a production fact.
+These elements are generally unsubstantiated by any known factory data although some attempt has been made to ensure that they are true by myself or the reporting party.
 You decide for yourself if these deviations are factory originated or just a normal modification of that particular cars history.

 A short history on the MG TD's and TF's impact on the United States sports car scene during the early 1950's.